ghuertaramos/PlantPhylomoji/Dataset.md

 (( 🌿, 🍀),( 🌲,( 🥑,(( 🌷, ( 🌴, ( 🍌, ( 🍍, ( 🌽, ( 🎋, 🌾 )))))),(( 🍇, ((( 🥜, ☘️), ((( 🌹, 🍓 ), (( 🍎, 🍐 ), ( 🍑, ( 🌸, 🍒) ))), ( 🌰, ( 🎃, ( 🍉, ( 🥒, 🍈)))))), ((🥦, ( 🌺, 🍫)), (( 🍊, 🍋 ), (🍁,🥭))))),( 🌵, ( 🥝,(( 🍸️, ( 🍠, ( 🚬,( 🌶️, ( 🍆, ( 🥔, 🍅)))))), ( 🥕,( 🥬, ( 🌻, 🌼))))))))))

+ References:
+ Chase, M. W., Christenhusz, M. J. M., Fay, M. F., Byng, J. W., Judd, W. S., Soltis, D. E., ... & Stevens, P. F. (2016).
+An update of the Angiosperm Phylogeny Group classification for the orders and families of flowering plants: APG IV.
+Botanical Journal of the Linnean Society, 181(1), 1-20.

+ Yu, Guangchuang, David Smith, Huachen Zhu, Yi Guan, and Tommy Tsan-Yuk Lam.
+2017.
+“Ggtree: An R Package for Visualization and Annotation of Phylogenetic Trees with Their Covariates and Other Associated Data.”
+Methods in Ecology and Evolution 8 (1): 28–36. doi:10.1111⁄2041-210X.12628.